Master-Follower feature

 Apart from the owners, the users with admin rights and manage level permissions can propagate these changes from Master to Follower.

-The below gif displays the complete process:
+The video below displays the complete process:

 “Disconnect” feature